 Price: $160+ USD per night

-Dalmunzie Castle is a classic fairytale-type turreted castle located in the heart of Glenshee.
+Dalmunzie Castle is a classic fairytale-type turreted castle in Glenshee’s heart.
 The former Laird’s mansion dates back to 1510 and occupies 6,500 acres with breathtaking mountain views.

-There are plenty of fun and adventurous things to do here too, like fine dining (recommended in the Michelin Guide), a tennis court for a competitive game, mountain bikes for hire, fishing, and free parking.
-The mountain countryside offers ample privacy, and you can spend your evenings lounging next to a log fire.
+There are plenty of fun and adventurous things to do here, like fine dining (recommended in the Michelin Guide), a tennis court for a competitive game, mountain bikes for hire, fishing, and free parking.
+The mountain countryside offers ample privacy, where you can spend evenings lounging beside a log fire.

 Guest review: “Everything.
 The staff were genuinely friendly and very efficient, the food was great even though the menu was limited, which we understand.
 We will definitely be back.”